 Careers in Education

-The Careers in Education program provides high school juniors with a beneficial transition from high school to college level programs, leading to licensing/certification in the field of education.
+The Careers in Education program provides students with a beneficial transition from high school to college level programs, leading to licensing/certification in the field of education.

 This academically challenging program offers students the opportunity to complete twelve (12) college credits over the course of two years of study, including: Foundations of Education, Introduction to Psychology, Child Development and Adolescent Psychology.